stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 different possible values and return a result for each of them.
 This is a very powerful concept, as it allows us to match on and extract values from deeply nested data structures.
+The different cases in a pattern match are inspected from top to bottom, each being compared against the current function argument.
+Once a matching pattern is found, the computation on the right hand side of this pattern is evaluated.
+Later patterns are then ignored.

+For instance, if we invoke `next` with argument `Thursday`, the first three patterns (`Monaday`, `Tuesday`, and `Wednesday`) will be checked against the argument, but they do not match.
+The fourth pattern is a match, and result `Friday` is being returned.
+Later patterns are then ignored, even if they would also match the input (this becomes relevant with catch-all patterns, which we will talk about in a moment).

 The function above is provably total.
 Idris knows about the possible values of type `Weekday`, and can therefore figure